-Based on MCMC analysis, we constrain the parameters of both spatially flat and non-flat $\Lambda(t)$CDM models using 32 $H(z)$ measurements from cosmic chronometers ($z \in [0.07, 1.965]$) and 13 BAO measurements from DESI DR2 ($z \in [0.295, 2.330]$).
-The one-dimensional likelihoods and $1\sigma$, $2\sigma$, and $3\sigma$ confidence contours from $H(z)$ alone and in combination $H(z)$+BAO data are shown in Figs.~\ref{fig:f5}–\ref{fig:f7}.
-Using $H(z)$ data alone leads to large uncertainties, particularly in the non-flat $\Lambda(t)$CDM model, where strong parameter degeneracies are present.
-The vacuum dynamics parameter $\alpha$ remains statistically consistent with zero in all $\Lambda(t)$CDM scenarios.
+Based on the MCMC analysis, we constrained the parameters of both spatially flat and non-flat $\Lambda(t)$CDM models using 32 $H(z)$ measurements from cosmic chronometers ($z \in [0.07, 1.965]$) and 13 BAO measurements from DESI DR2 ($z \in [0.295, 2.330]$).
+The one-dimensional likelihoods and $1\sigma$, $2\sigma$, and $3\sigma$ confidence contours from $H(z)$ alone and in combination with the $H(z)$+BAO data are shown in Figs.~\ref{fig:f5}–\ref{fig:f7}.
+Using $H(z)$ data alone leads to large uncertainties, particularly in the spatially non-flat $\Lambda(t)$CDM model, where strong parameter degeneracies are present.
+The vacuum dynamics parameter, $\alpha$, remains statistically consistent with zero in all $\Lambda(t)$CDM scenarios.